-- 4. Printing of Briefs The expense of commercially printing briefs, regardless of the printing method utilized, is not reimbursable; however, the cost of mimeographing, photocopying, or similar copying service is reimbursable. - 5.
-Travel-related Expenses Alcoholic beverages are not reimbursable expenses.
+4. Printing of Briefs The expense of commercially printing briefs, regardless of the printing method utilized, is not reimbursable; however, the cost of mimeographing, photocopying, or similar copying service is reimbursable.

+5. Travel-related Expenses Alcoholic beverages are not reimbursable expenses.
 Car rental is not reimbursable (the court will reimburse expenses for public transit, airport shuttle services, and taxi).
+Counsel should consult with the clerk's office for special exceptions to this policy for traveling to visit the client.